iareARiES/JetRecoParallelGSoC/solutions/Solution.md

 documentation and implementing the logic manually.

-AI assistance was partially used when configuring GPU inference on NVIDIA RTX 4050 and T4 GPUs, mainly to help with environment connectivity and setup after reviewing documentation and tutorials.
+AI assistance was partially used when configuring GPU inference on NVIDIA RTX 4050 and T4 GPUs, mainly to help with environment connectivity ,debugging and setup after reviewing documentation and tutorials.

 Additionally, AI was used to enhance console print formatting for better visual presentation